The Foundation’s name: Globally Connected Stichting Foundation.

 F. Staff travel expenses for personnel activities charged to Globally Connected ’s administration cost center.

 G. General personnel management and record keeping related to employee benefits, as well as developing and implementing personnel policies and such activities as staff orientation and training of a general nature.

 H. Financial management of the entire operation such as maintaining necessary journals, ledgers and accounts, making requisite bank deposits and withdrawals, invoicing and payment processing, payroll administration and preparing periodic financial reports that encompass Globally Connected ’s overall financial status.
 The cost of project accounting for grant/contract activities may be treated as an allocable cost.

 I. The portion of Globally Connected 's annual audit relating solely to the audit of its administrative functions.
 The portion of Globally Connected ’s annual audit cost allocable to its program activities may be allocated on a rational basis.

 Costs that cannot be related to a specific program or fund-raising activity will be classified as management and general costs.
 These costs generally include executive direction, legal, budgeting and accounting, and like kind of management and general activities.

-· For rent; a pro-rata from the total office space occupied by each of the different 5 functions (General Management, Programs, Finance and Administration, Fundraising and Monitoring and Evaluation).
+· For rent; a pro-rata from the total office space occupied by each of the different 5 functions (General Management, Programs, Finance and Administration, Communication and Fundraising , Monitoring and Evaluation).

 · For utilities and office supplies and the like of common shared cost; a pro-rata based on the number of employees working in each of the 5 functions